andyburke/simplecoder/README.md

-wordcoder
+simplecoder
 =========

-wordcoder allows you to encode data using common English words.
+simplecoder allows you to encode data using common English words.
 Think of it like base64, but instead of characters, we're using 256 common 4-letter English words.

 For instance, you could encode a UUID: